AntJanus/WebDevelopment.META/Book/4-Better Developer/4-programming-myths.md

 And the same goes for web developers, a real 10xer can't replace 10 developers.
 You simply can't assign 400 hours of work for a developer to figure out within a week.
 It doesn't work that way.
 To take the myth down a notch, let's think about a great developers.
 A great developer can save a lot of time with their current knowledge, coding standards, and some ingenuity.
 These elements should be part of every senior developer's box of tools.
 And some of these early-on positive paths can result in saving time overall, or just having a better infrustructure.

 However, it's only the *perceived* difference between a bad developer and a great one can make that great one look like a 10xer.

-On top of that having a team of developers fosters peer review, brainstorming, support and much more while a single developer can't do that for themselves.
+On top of that having a team of developers fosters peer review, brainstorming, support and much more creates a much better cohesive team while a single developer can't do that for themselves.
 So, in short: you can't replace an entire team with a single person.

 On the flip side, a single developer with the means and ability can write programs that replace 10 people easily, but that's not what the myth means though it's a much better definition.